MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 4. On the **Settings** page, under **General Settings**, select **Advanced settings**.

 5. Scroll down to **Reindex Document Library** or **Reindex List**, and select the button.
-All of the content in the document library or list are re-indexed during the next scheduled crawl.
+All of the content in the document library or list is re-indexed during the next scheduled crawl.

     > [!NOTE]
     > This may cause a massive load on the search system, so be sure to re-index only after you've made all the changes you want to be re-indexed.